ltw-webdev-2/curriculum/intro.md

         <br>*Different input types, capturing information, organization*

   - content: |
+      ## Final project

+      - Theme: Software as a Service
+      - Collaboration with Interaction Design
+      - Multi-page website, integrating everything from this and previous terms
+      - ~4 weeks to complete
+      - Fully responsive, designed & complete website

+  - content: |
       ## High expectations

       *Coding is a different mindset—and will be difficult for most*